matthiasgomolka/simfinapi/README.md

 Please note that the ‘simfinapi’ project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

+1.  simfinapi always caches the results from your API calls to obtain results quicker and to reduce the number of API calls.
+If you set the cache directory to a permanent directory (the default is `tempdir()`), simfinapi will be able to reuse this cache in subsequent R sessions.